Gynaecology: A Complete Guide to Women’s Reproductive Health

 3. Uterine Cancer

-Postmenopausal bleeding is a red flag.
-Early diagnosis improves outcomes.
+Early diagnosis significantly improves treatment outcomes.

 Gynaecology Across Life Stages